-50 CFR 32.64

-- The refuge will be open for the youth waterfowl hunt on Sept.
-22, 2018. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - Hunters may not shoot or hunt within 100 yards of refuge roads open to vehicle traffic.
+- 50 CFR 32.64 - The refuge will be open for the youth waterfowl hunt on Sept.
+21, 2019. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - Hunters may not shoot or hunt within 100 yards of refuge roads open to vehicle traffic. - Hunters may not enter the hunting units (scout) prior to the opening day. - Hunters may not use pits or permanent blinds.
+The building of a temporary blind made of natural material is permitted, but is not allowed prior to the opening day. - Airboats are only permitted in Unit 9 and Block C of the refuge. - Off-highway vehicles are not permitted on the refuge.